MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Experimental Results

-The training was carried out on a OnePlus 7T phone with available RAM of 5.3GB, while the battery was being charged.
-Due to the ample resources, our resource-aware on-device training procedure, as described in Section \ref{sec:training}, selected the sub-model $S_H$ for this particular experiment.
-Table \ref{batch_size_vs_epoch_time} shows the time taken per epoch during training, the size of the model created for different batch-sizes, the maximum CPU utilised, and RAM usage during training.
-We train our model with learning rate of 10e-5 and varying batch-size.
-As the batch-size increases from 1 to 10, the size of the model increases from 158 to 177 MB.
-For the batch-size of 1, the time taken to complete an epoch while training is nearly 120 minutes, and the memory used is 1.9 GB.
-As we increase the batch-size to 10, the time per epoch decreases to 20 minutes, but the memory consumption increases to 4.7 GB.
-Therefore, as the batch-size increases, the RAM consumption also increases to about 80\%.
-We selected an optimal batch-size of 5 for our subsequent experiments.
-We conclude that selecting the right batch-size is crucial to RAM utilisation, and training time.
+The training was carried out on a OnePlus 7T phone with available RAM of 4.5GB, while the battery was being charged.
+Due to the ample resources, our resource-aware on-device training procedure, as described in Section \ref{sec:training}, selected the sub-model $S_1$ for this particular experiment.
+Table \ref{batch_size_vs_epoch_time} shows the time taken per epoch during training, the size of the model created for different batch sizes, the maximum CPU utilized, and RAM usage during training.
+We train our model with learning rate of 10e-5 and varying batch size.
+As the batch size increases from 1 to 10, the size of the model increases from 152.3 to 161 MB.
+For the batch size of 1, the time taken to complete an epoch while training is nearly 80 minutes, and the memory used is 2.1 GB.
+As we increase the batch size to 10, the time per epoch decreases to 13 minutes, but the memory consumption increases to 4.3 GB.
+Therefore, as the batch size increases, the RAM consumption also increases to about 96\%.
+We selected an optimal batch size of 5 for our subsequent experiments.
+We conclude that selecting the right batch size is crucial to RAM utilization, and training time.